Skip to content

 The Art of the Saltville Centennial Cookbook

-Ronni Lundy, with paintings by Amy C. Evans
+by Ronni Lundy, Amy C. Evans

 Saltville lies in two counties—Smyth and Washington—in southwest Virginia about thirty minutes east, then north, of Abingdon.
 The fossil record and artifacts found in the region, now displayed in the Museum of the Middle Appalachians, indicate that Saltville was a prehistoric salt lick attracting large mammals (like the wooly mammoth skeleton in the museum’s center) and eventually the hunters who killed them.
 A diorama tells the story of Civil War battles fought over control of the salt works, which were vital to provisioning Confederate troops.
 And black and white photographs chronicle the history of a company town that once thrived even as a steady loss of jobs and population began in the 1970s.
 But Saltville has continually produced salt since 1780, and the town survives.